 Here is how to automatically add structured data to posts on the two most used blogging platforms.

-Structured data can be manually added, but that introduces a maintenance component.
+Structured data can be manually added, but doing so introduces maintenance overhead.

 WordPress

-The Yoast SEO plugin is the most commonly used way to add structured data to WordPress posts.
+The Yoast SEO plugin is the most widely used method for adding structured data to WordPress posts.
 Yoast SEO automatically generates a detailed structured data script for each blog post.

 If you’re not a Yoast user, the Schema plugin can be used to add BlogPosting markup to your blog.